sensu/sensu-docs/content/sensu-go/6.3/operations/deploy-sensu/etcdreplicators.md

 url          |      |
 -------------|-------
 description  | Destination cluster URL.
-If specifying more than one, use a comma to separate. required     | true type         | String example      | {{< language-toggle >}}
+If specifying more than one, use a comma to separate.
+Replace with a non-default value for secure client communication. required     | true type         | String example      | {{< language-toggle >}}